matemagyari/reference-ddd-blackjack/README.txt

 Aggregate design:
 - Transactional consistency requirements = True Invariants.
 Enforced inside aggregates: see org.home.blackjack.domain.game.GameImpl
-- Eventual consistency requirements - consistency rules amoung multiple aggregate instances
+- Eventual consistency requirements - consistency rules among multiple aggregate instances
     1. A player's win number in PlayerRecord aggregate must equal the number of Game instances in which she won
     2. The sum of wins for all the PlayerRecord instances must equal the number of Game instances
 - Entities: e.g. Deck, PlayerHand
+- aggregate roots: GameImpl,PlayerRecord
 - aggregates reference each other by id.
 E.g. Game -> PlayerRecord

+Value Objects: e.g. Card, PlayerId, GameId
+Factories: GameFactory, DeckFactory

+Bounded Contexts:
+- remote Bounded Context:  might be a Tournament one
+- local Bounded Context: I think the two subdomains (Game and Player) can be regarded as local Bounded Contexts.
+They integrate through Shared Kernel

 Package structure
 util - general functionality not belonging to any layer in particular